Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Introduction

 \section{Introduction}

 With the current boom in the use of advanced health monitoring technologies for both medical and personal use, wearables have become a large part of day-to-day lives \cite{boulos2011smartphones}.
 The use of smartwatches and heart rate monitors for sports, and recreational activities, as well as monitoring of health conditions, is steadily on the rise to maintain optimal physical performance\cite{pobiruchin2017accuracy}.
-Biological markers such as cardiac rhythm, blood pressure, and respiratory variables have been investigated using smartphones and -watches \cite{michard2021toward,liang2016wearable} to predict the onset of ailments such as sleep apnea and stroke.
-Although useful, these technologies are limited to the estimation of a hand full of bio variables only restricted by the type of sensors available for use\cite{lu2016healthcare}.
+Biological markers such as cardiac rhythm, blood pressure, and respiratory variables have been investigated using smartphones and -watches \cite{michard2021toward,liang2016wearable}, which could aid in the detection of, for instance, atrial fibrillation \cite{perez2019large}.
+Although useful, these technologies are limited to the estimation of bio variables by the type of sensors available for use \cite{lu2016healthcare}.

 In the field of kinesiology, the estimation of moments about the joints in the human body has been vastly studied for understanding human biomechanics as well as applying them to sports science and wearable robotics.
 For the estimation of biological joint torques, the use of motion capture systems in conjunction with force plates has been widely utilized \cite{whittle2014gait}.
 This setup is highly accurate but cannot be utilized in outdoor scenarios.
 Therefore, wearable sensors offer several benefits over commercially available smart devices such as phones and watches.
-Typically, inertial measurement units have been utilized to estimate the kinematics of the human body during outdoor tasks \cite{karatsidis2016estimation}.
-However, several assumptions such as person-specific limb mass and the location center of mass have to be made and can be tedious to obtain due to the required complex equipment such as 3D scanners\cite{davidson2008estimating}.
+Typically, inertial measurement units have been utilized to estimate the kinematics of the human body \cite{karatsidis2016estimation}.
+However, several assumptions such as person-specific limb mass and the location center of mass have to be made and can be tedious to obtain due to the required complex equipment such as 3D scanners \cite{davidson2008estimating}.